Need to talk? Call 1800 882 436.

 • express their feelings and needs politely

-Do children need to know their ABC to do well at language?
+Do children need to know their ABC or how to count to start school?

+No — your child will go to school to learn these skills.
 It helps if your child shows an interest in letters and words and begins to write some of the letters in their name.
-They don’t need to know the alphabet.
+They don't need to know the alphabet (ABC).

 It helps if your child can talk about their age and recognise and write some numbers.
 They don’t need to be able to chant a set of numbers.